DamianSheldon/DamianSheldon.github.io/source/_posts/2015-01-05-ios-technical-interview-part-1.markdown

 ---

 ###1.Explain method swizzling.
 When you would use it?
+A:Method swizzling is a feature of dynamic of Objective-C that use a new method implementation replace the original.
+When the original implement doesn't meet my need, I will use this technology.

 ###2.Take three objects: a grandparent, parent and child.
 The grandparent retains the parent, the parent retains the child and the child retains the parent.
 The grandparent releases the parent.
 Explain what happens.
 A:It causes strong reference cycle, and results as memory leaks.